oparamo/oscarparamo/README.md

     - [ ] Add Google analytics and statsd
 - [ ] Publish a tutorial for rpi setup
 - [ ] Create a programming sandbox
+    - [ ] Use mocha and write basic tests
     - [ ] Implement emberjs
     - [ ] Use MVC model
+    - [ ] Create a REST API and play with it
+    - [ ] Play with models more
     - [ ] Become more comforable with mongo and sql databases
-    - [ ] Play with models more
-    - [ ] Create a REST API and play with it
     - [ ] Implement https
 - [ ] Upgrade to Raspberry Pi 2